 Don’t want them sweet, but want a little extra something?
-Cook up some turnip or collard greens and dip your hoe cake in the pot likker.
+Go full Southern hoe cake style.
+Cook up some yummies like turnip or collard greens and dip your hoe cakes in the pot likker.
 These corn cakes work great as a side dish with a big ol’ pot of greens.

 Substitutions and Notes on Cooking the Hoecakes

 If you don’t keep buttermilk on hand, you might not be a Southerner.
 But that’s all right; there are a variety of substitution options.
 Since this recipe calls for 2 cups of buttermilk, you can use 2 cups of regular milk plus 2 tablespoons of white vinegar.
 Check out this link for more buttermilk substitution techniques.

 For frying, the way to make this dish especially Southern would be to replace the vegetable oil with bacon grease.
 So if you’re serving up these cornmeal hoecakes for breakfast, prepare your bacon first, and then save that tasty rendered bacon fat for frying your hoecakes.